agorapp-dao/motoko-editor/packages/content-motoko-tutorial/public/05-beyond-basics/modules-and-imports/lesson.md

 ## Exercise

-Create a module `Math` with a function `add` that takes two integers and returns their sum.
+Create a `Math` module that contains an `add` function.
+This function takes two integers and returns their sum.

-Then import the module in `main.mo` and use the `add` function to add two numbers.
+Then, in `main.mo`, import the module and use the `add` function to add two numbers.